OSGeo/PROJ/CONTRIBUTING.md

 back to the very early releases of PROJ.4.
 New contributions should follow the pj-prefix pattern.
 Unless there are obvious reasons not to.

+#### Legalese
+Commiters are the front line gatekeepers to keep the code base clear of improperly contributed code.
+It is important to the PROJ.4 users, developers and the OSGeo foundation to avoid contributing any code to the project without it being clearly licensed under the project license.

+Generally speaking the key issues are that those providing code to be included in the repository understand that the code will be released under the MIT/X license, and that the person providing the code has the right to contribute the code.
+For the commiter themselves understanding about the license is hopefully clear.
+For other contributors, the commiter should verify the understanding unless the commiter is very comfortable that the contributor understands the license (for instance frequent contributors).

+If the contribution was developed on behalf of an employer (on work time, as part of a work project, etc) then it is important that an appropriate representative of the employer understand that the code will be contributed under the MIT/X license.
+The arrangement should be cleared with an authorized supervisor/manager, etc.

+The code should be developed by the contributor, or the code should be from a source which can be rightfully contributed such as from the public domain, or from an open source project under a compatible license.

+All unusual situations need to be discussed and/or documented.

+Commiters should adhere to the following guidelines, and may be personally legally liable for improperly contributing code to the source repository:

+* Make sure the contributor (and possibly employer) is aware of the contribution terms.
+* Code coming from a source other than the contributor (such as adapted from another project) should be clearly marked as to the original source, copyright holders, license terms and so forth.
+  This information can be in the file headers, but should also be added to the project licensing file if not exactly matching normal project licensing (COPYING).
+* Existing copyright headers and license text should never be stripped from a file.
+If a copyright holder wishes to give up copyright they must do so in writing to the foundation before copyright messages are removed.
+If license terms are changed it has to be by agreement (written in email is ok) of the copyright holders.
+* Code with licenses requiring credit, or disclosure to users should be added to COPYING.
+* When substantial contributions are added to a file (such as substantial patches) the author/contributor should be added to the list of copyright holders for the file.
+* If there is uncertainty about whether a change is proper to contribute to the code base, please seek more information from the project steering committee, or the foundation legal counsel.

 ## Additional Resources

 * [General GitHub documentation](http://help.github.com/)